LCodepy/Excelsis/README.md

 #### Zero-argument functions (ZARGS) and expressions

-Zero-argument functions are special kind of 'functions' in Excelsis that take no arguments and still have different values, depending on where you use them.
+Zero-argument functions are special kinds of 'functions' in Excelsis that take no arguments and still have different values, depending on where you use them.
 There are two zero-argument functions in Excelsis:

  * `?` - Question-mark ('MARG') represents the _CELL POSITION_ of the cell that is currently being interpreted